heyqule/enemy_race_manager/README.md

 * When "Dropship Squad" is enabled, enemy may send out dedicate dropship to drop units in your base.

 ##### Precision strike groups (ON by default)
-* When this group goes to its target, the units ignore any attack distraction.
+* When this group is on its way to the target, the units ignore any attack distraction.
 * They target area with rocket-silo, artillery-turret and mining-drill.
 Defend them at all cost!
 * Dropship group always based on this group.
 * This feature can be enabled for flying attack group.
 Default to ON.